About our approach - Woldring Verhuur About our approach - Woldring Verhuur

 The rent of a room, studio or apartment consists of two parts: the basic rent and the service costs.

-The basic rent is the amount you pay for the amount of space you rent and the facilities in the accommodation.
-The government has devised a point system for this calculation.
-The more points the accommodation receives, the higher the basic rent will be.
+The bare rent is the amount you pay for the amount of space you rent and the amenities in the living space.
+A point system (Housing Appreciation System) was devised by the government for this calculation.
+The more points the living space receives, the higher the bare rent is.
+More information on this subject can be found at the central government website.

 The service costs package may include costs for the supply of gas, electricity, water, taxes, the caretaker, depreciation of furniture, furnishings and/or contents and any services such as technical maintenance and cleaning.
 All specific services and costs will be laid down in the tenancy agreement.